Mike Gibson (rugby union)

-Cameron Michael Henderson Gibson MBE (born 3 December 1942) is a former rugby union player who represented Ireland and the British and Irish Lions at international level.
+Cameron Michael Henderson Gibson MBE (born 3 December 1942) is an Irish former rugby union international player who represented Ireland and the British & Irish Lions.

-Gibson is regarded as one of the greatest rugby union players; upon his induction into the IRB Hall of Fame in May 2011, former teammate and fellow Hall of Fame inductee Syd Millar said about Gibson that:

-... [he] was one of the finest players of his generation, one of the finest players ever to represent Ireland and the British & Irish Lions and a man who epitomised the very ethos of the Game and its values.
+On Gibson's induction into the IRB Hall of Fame in May 2011, former teammate and fellow Hall of Fame inductee Syd Millar said of him: "... [he] was one of the finest players of his generation, one of the finest players ever to represent Ireland and the British & Irish Lions and a man who epitomised the very ethos of the Game and its values".
+Fellow IRFU inductee Willie John McBride considers Gibson the greatest Irish player he ever watched.

 Early life

+Gibson came from a sporting family, and followed football initially.

-Gibson was educated at Campbell College in Belfast, and went on to study law at Queens' College, Cambridge.
+He was educated at Campbell College in Belfast, then read law at Queens' College, Cambridge.
+His brother had also read law at Cambridge.